 What You Need to Have Effective Boundaries

-Something that can really help us in our ability to establish boundaries is a stable self-worth, a good self-esteem.
-When you trust in yourself, you do not easily second guess your decisions.
+Something that can really help us in our ability to establish boundaries is stable self-worth and good self-esteem.
+When you trust in yourself, you do not easily second-guess your decisions.
 When you believe in yourself you have the faith that you are worth it.
-When you accept yourself you can value yourself, even your least favorite parts.
+When you accept yourself you can value yourself, even your least favourite parts.
 In valuing yourself fully you are better able to demand a level of respect from yourself and others.